AI is an Expansion Engine. Software Engineering Needs a Pruning Engine

 What actually worked

-AI coding improved when I forced constraints into the process:
+After going through the awe of AI coding and the trough of despair when it stopped working, my AI-assisted coding improved when I forced constraints into the process:

 - Write a spec first, then treat it as law